czarandy/czarandy.github.io/_stories/2007-four-hearts.md

 "Regardless of the reason," continued Lieutenant Canasta, "I suspect he has not taken the card.
 I assure you that neither have I. Given that pertinent information, we must conclude that the card is missing of its own accord."

 "How can you be worried about such trivial matters?
-We must first find out why Lieutenant Poker is merely uttering the word .indeed' followed by an extract of the previous sentence," declared Captain Blackjack.
+We must first find out why Lieutenant Poker is merely uttering the word 'indeed' followed by an extract of the previous sentence," declared Captain Blackjack.

 "Indeed, followed by an extract of the previous sentence," said Lieutenant Poker.